 In August 1982, the Indian Army built the Bailey Bridge in Ladakh, the highest bridge in the world.

 The Indian Army is one of the biggest contributors to the United Nations peace operations.

-The entire nation is thankful and always will be for the true patriotism, honesty and devotion, sacrifice and sacrifice of the Indian Army.
+The entire nation is thankful and always will be for the true patriotism, honesty, devotion, and sacrifice of the Indian Army.
 On the occasion of Army Day, Ritiriwaz offers soulful tribute to the martyrs who have sacrificed their lives for the country.